phansch/mini_rfc_for_cargo_lint_configuration/README.md

    may be tricky in a large project.
 I personally think it would be good to have the intent to implement location reporting in rustc before stabilization.
    TODO @oli_obk made a suggestion for this somewhere on GitHub, need to find again
+10. Ensure all github code links are permalinks

 ## Unresolved Questions